 (1) In accordance with the requirements of M.G.L. c.
 127, §§ 86F and 86G:

-(a) an inmate on work release and his their employer shall agree that all inmate earnings (after taxes and other deductions) shall be delivered directly to the Sheriff/facility administrator or designee.
+(a) an inmate on work release and his/her their employer shall agree that all inmate earnings (after taxes and other deductions) shall be delivered directly to the Sheriff/facility administrator or designee.
 At no time shall any inmate personally receive any monies, checks or the like from his employer;

 103 CMR 952.03: Furloughs/Emergency Escorted Trips, DOC legal has advised the PDCU that the word “furlough” cannot be removed from the standard’s language for legal reasons.